Brand Name: Mifeprex, Korlym, RU486

 - A clinical examination or ultrasonographic scan should be performed approximately 14 days after mifepristone administration to confirm termination of pregnancy

-- Preventive measures to suppress formation of anti-Rho(D) antibodies (e.g., administration of Rho(D) immune globulin) should be considered in Rho (D)-negative women
+- Preventive measures to suppress the formation of anti-Rho(D) antibodies (e.g., administration of Rho(D) immune globulin) should be considered in Rho (D)-negative women

 - Women who became pregnant with an IUD in place should be assessed for ectopic pregnancy